-We’ll look at why most ad campaigns fail and what can be done to fix a campaign that isn’t bringing you any results.
-Some of the major reasons that are affecting your conversions are:
+Here, we’ll look at why most ad campaigns fail and what can be done to fix a campaign that isn’t bringing you any results.
+3 major reasons that are affecting your conversions are:

 - Your existing customers